 example-instance in the us-central1-a and then give another VM in the

 same project the same name.

-- Images can be used by any instance or disk resource in the same project as the image.
+- Images are used by any instance or disk resource in the same project as the image.
 Google provides preconfigured images that you can use to boot your instance.
 You can customize one of these images, or you can build your own image.
 Optionally, you can share images across projects.

 - Persistent disk snapshots are available to all disks within the same project as the snapshot.
 Optionally, you can share snapshots across projects.